duckietown/docs-AIDO/book/AIDO/20_manual/20_first_sub.md

 ### Troubleshooting

-If this doesn't work and fails with complaints about Docker permissions - please file an issue, as we are trying to fix that problem.
+If any of the commands above don't work, it is likely that something related to Docker permissions is to blame - please file an issue, as we are trying to fix that problem.

-In the mean time, you can try the following alternative route:

-    $ pip install duckietown-challenges-runner
-    $ dt-challenges-evaluate-local

-This removes one indirection step.